Presentation and Public Speaking Words

 Consequently, by or in consequence of that or this cause; referring to something previously stated.

-Also: consequently, hence, so, thus
+Also: consequently, hence, thus, according to circumstances

 key point